systemd/systemd/docs/CREDENTIALS.md

 1. `LoadCredential=` may be used to load a credential from disk, from an `AF_UNIX` socket, or propagate them from a system credential.

+2. `ImportCredential=` may be used to load one or more (encrypted) credentials from disk or from the credential stores.

 2. `SetCredential=` may be used to set a credential to a literal string encoded in the unit file.
 Because unit files are world-readable (both on disk and via D-Bus), this should only be used for credentials that aren't sensitive,